About

 The Collection

-The Special Collections, located on the second floor of the Library, offers the researcher information on Portsmouth and Seacoast Local History and Genealogy.
+The Special Collections, located on the second floor of the Library, offers researchers information on Portsmouth and Seacoast Local History and Genealogy.

-While the collection is primarily focused on materials relating to the city of Portsmouth, the collection also includes some materials related to other cities and towns in Rockingham County, as well as Strafford County, NH, York County, ME, and Essex County, MA.
+While the collection is primarily focused on materials relating to the city of Portsmouth, it also includes some materials related to other cities and towns in Rockingham County, as well as Strafford County, NH; York County, ME; and Essex County, MA.

 The collection includes published books, city documents (tax records, annual reports, etc.), city directories, vital records (birth, marriage and death indexes), maps, art work, photographs, historical newspapers and ephemera.

-The Special Collections staff maintains a vertical file of historical topics, places and names.
-These files include materials such as: pamphlets, newspaper clippings, magazine articles, manuscripts, family genealogies, photographs, postcards, ephemera, etc.
+Special Collections staff maintain a vertical file of historical topics, places and names.
+These files include materials such as pamphlets, newspaper clippings, magazine articles, manuscripts, family genealogies, photographs, postcards, ephemera, and more.

 Other Collections